-It would also be helpful if you can let us know where you will be staying in Las Vegas.
+It would also be helpful if you could let us know where you will be staying in Las Vegas.

 GET YOUR JERSEY, SCHEDULE, AND TEAM ROSTER

-Come to the YMCA gym 20 Minutes BEFORE your practice/shoot around starts on the first day of the camp.
-That’s either 8.40 a.m. or 10.40 a.m. depending on which team you are on.
+Come to the YMCA gym 20 Minutes BEFORE your practice/shoot-around starts on the first day of the camp.
+That’s either 8.40 a.m. or 10.40 a.m., depending on which team you are on.
 Check the game schedule and the team rosters.
-Also check your email (including spam box) regularly.
+Also, check your email (including your spam box) regularly.

 After practice, stay in the gym for the official camp opening speech by the camp director at 11.00 a.m.

 4141 Meadows Lane

 Las Vegas, NV 89107

 Bring your own towel and practice gear (preferably in the same color as your camp uniform).